 Chemistry of Human Body Systems and Biomed Engineering

-The Chemistry of Human Body Systems is an exciting introduction to human physiology and anatomy for young people, particularly for those who like to conduct experiments and simulations.
+The Chemistry of Human Body Systems is an exciting introduction to human physiology and anatomy for young people, particularly for those who like time in the wet and engineering labs.

-The course explores the chemical and biological functions and processes of human body systems and how they interrelate to maintain human health.
+The course explores the chemical/biological functions and processes of human body systems and how they interrelate to maintain human health.
 Body systems investigated from this perspective include the:

 - digestive system